BDC Hamburger Icon

 Open row

 While many businesses have strived to make data-driven decisions, the last few years made way for a data revolution in every industry.
-Now, more than ever, businesses have the ability to harness deep, complex data from most of the software solutions they use.
+Now, more than ever, businesses can harness deep, complex data from most of the software solutions they use.
 Despite General Data Protection Regulation compliance for international organizations, the majority of businesses can leverage customer data for a variety of improvements and innovations.

 The rise in data complexity